-In Q1 2015-16, Tramlink received 1.74 complaints per 100,000 journeys.
-Complaints were higher than the same quarter in Q1 2014-15.
+In Q2 2015-16, Tramlink received 1.93 complaints per 100,000 journeys.
+Complaints were higher than the same quarter in Q2 2014-15.
 From Q3 2013-14, Tramlink complaints have been re-categorised.
-Any previous contact was classed as complaints; this is now based on genuine complaints only.
-Issues of complaints centred on engineering closures and changes to the timetable required to facilitate the works in Croydon.
+Any previous contact was classed as a complaint; this is now based on genuine complaints only.
+Issues of complaints centred on engineering works and route closures.